Buka Entertainment: Early history and expansion (1994-2008)

 The idea to start a developing company unofficially hatched among Igor Ustinov, Andrey Antonov, Oleg Beloborodov, and Marina Ravun (Kapustina upon marriage) in 1993.
 Initially, their working group, provisionally called "Bravo", planned to develop a new gaming console, but later gave up the idea and decided to focus instead on distributing Sega Mega Drive and its games in Russia.
 In February 1994, Ustinov registered the official company under the name of Buka.
 Despite the general belief that the name's origins were connected to the word "bogeyman" ("buka" in Russian), the company repeatedly stated that its name is an acronym of the founders' surnames.

-In 1994—1996 Buka Entertainment signed contacts with Panasonic and Sony to distribute 3DO and PlayStation games and consoles in Russia.
+In 1994—1996 Buka Entertainment signed contracts with Panasonic and Sony to distribute 3DO and PlayStation games and consoles in Russia.
 Simultaneously, the company formed partnerships with several Russian companies, developing games for PC.
 In 1996, Buka began to work in the game-publishing business, starting off with the release of a PC-game "Russian Roulette" in the same year.
 This item was one of the first computer games developed and published in Russia.
 Following the success of "Russian Roulette", in 1997-1998, Buka released and licensed Rage of Mages (developed by Nival), Vangers (by K-D Lab), and Hard Truck: Road to Victory (by SoftLab-NSK), thus entering the global market.

 In 1998, Buka also became one of the most active representatives of the Russian anti-piracy movement, also known as the "Russian Shield" organization.
 While the number of licensed games in "boxed" versions did not exceed 2% of the total video games market in Russia, the absolute majority of the sold games was counterfeit.
 Therefore, the official distributors could not gain enough profit for their licensed products.
 Responding to this challenge, Buka started releasing games in cheaper jewel cases, thereby equalizing the prices for licensed games with the pirate ones.
 Red Comrades Save the Galaxy was the first game released in such a format.